RyanSamman/CPIT221/src/markdown/FirstTask.md

 <br>

-In the background, I wanted my video to represent my future goals, Web Development, and Robotics!
+In the background, [I was showing off a project I was currently working on](https://twitter.com/Ryan_Samman_/status/1322913059539734529), to hopefully attract people who are interested in the stuff I was doing.

 In the end of the video, **I mentioned three main goals** I wanted to accomplish by the end of this course.